 I*CARE conferences will bring national and international experts together to discuss important topics in communication skills.

-I*CARE has an International Advisory Board who provide guidance and an understanding of the cultural aspects of communication skills and has collaborative relationships and educational agreements with groups around the world including Japan, Italy, Canada, Germany and Portugal.
+I*CARE has collaborative relationships and educational agreements with groups around the world including Japan, Italy, Canada, Germany and Portugal.

 Achieving Communication Excellence (ACE)